DataDog/documentation/content/en/developers/ide_integrations/idea/_index.md

 Additionally, all issues detected by this feature are listed in the standard **Problems** view.

 ### Getting started
-When you start editing a source file (Python and Docker files are supported), the plugin checks for `static-analysis.datadog.yml` at your source repository's root.
-It prompts you to create it if necessary:
+When you start editing a source file supported by Static Analysis, the plugin checks for `static-analysis.datadog.yml` at your source repository's root.
+It prompts you to create the file if necessary:

 {{< img src="/developers/ide_integrations/idea/static-analysis-onboard.png" alt="A banner for onboarding." style="width:100%;" >}}